rutatuckute/the-non-fictional/content/blog/living-without-the-general-theory/index.md

 - - -

 <p style="text-align: center;">
 Had it not been for the explanation and causality-seeking animal in me, economics would have never drawn my attention.
 I recall my prior expectations of groping for the sole truth about every plausible debate on economic policies and beyond.
-Quantifying complex human interactions, converting mechanisms of the society into equations, filling models with data, perhaps all disposable information, and ultimately deriving causalities, and of utmost importance - factual wisdom - it was all assumed to establish « The General Theory ».
+Quantifying complex human interactions, converting mechanisms of the society into equations, filling models with data, perhaps all disposable information, and ultimately deriving causalities, and of utmost importance - factual wisdom - it was all assumed to establish <span style="color: #ff5c5c">« The General Theory »</span>.
 As for my own rulebook of conduct, I used to swing from one approach to another to shield myself with an illusion of control over the things I had none, or too little.
 Call it the paradox of the greatest self-deception.
 Hunting for <em>inattendu</em> at all costs, all while presuming the implied predictability.
 There is no such thing.
 No <em>General Theory</em>, no universal approach, no plan at all.
 Over the course, all of the great expectations were reduced to one reasoning to hold on to: in the presence of uncertainty, variables <em>de trop</em> and perpetually incomplete cognition, no idea can be built on a firm basis.
 All is to be relentlessly questioned, assumptions to be challenged, changes to be scrutinized and <em>models</em> to be revised in line with white noises, if not abolished.
 </p>

 <p style="text-align: center;">The clocks have been always striking thirteen.</p>